EasyMapper/Productivity

 This article presents some possible workflows for creating a mind map of a text document, culminating in an automatic option.

-More manual flows
+More manual workflows

 In the most laborious version of making a mind map, you read a title, type your text as a subtopic in the mind map, and repeat this for the entire structure.

-A faster flow than simple typing is by using the clipboard: you go to the source, copy the text, go to the app, select the target topic and paste, and repeat that for the entire structure.
+A faster workflow than simple typing is by using the clipboard: you go to the source, copy the text, go to the app, select the target topic and paste, and repeat that for the entire structure.

 This possibility depends on whether your mind mapping app has the ability to receive the dragged topics.
 This is the case with EasyMapper.
 But you have the option to copy and paste as well.